 Panel recommendations are subject to the approval of the Arts Commission.
 Typically, recommendations are first reviewed by the Community Arts, Education and Grants Committee, then by the Full Commission.
-Commission meetings are public.
+Meetings of the Commission are public.
 The agenda will be available on the Arts Commission website at sfartscommission.org 72 hours in advance of the meeting.